The Golden Age of Wireless: Composition

 In a September 2009 interview with Drowned in Sound, following the release of the "Collector's Edition" of the album, Dolby reflected on his overall theme and approach to the songs:

 The songs are sort of about relationships in the face of something happening on a world level.
 So there's a sense of 'after the apocalypse' or impending war.
 A lot of them are very much about the extra weight that's added to emotional feeling in the context of wartime.
 I think that's a pervading feeling through all the songs.
 There are lots of references, like in the last verse of 'Airwaves': "No, it was nothing/Some car backfiring".
 You get a sense of the relationship that's going on as being overwhelmed by something on a grander level.
 On 'Europa', you know, it's like, 'let's meet up again after all of this is over'.
 There's a very strong wartime atmosphere to it.

-The music of "Europa and the Pirate Twins" is a deliberate merging of past and present, combining modern synthesizers with blues harmonica playing and electronic percussion with handclaps.
+The music of "Europa and the Pirate Twins" is a deliberate merging of past and present, combining modern synthesizers with blues harmonica playing and electronic percussion with hand claps.
 The central character in "Radio Silence" is a personification of Radio Caroline, a 1960s British pirate radio station.

 Release

 The Golden Age of Wireless was finally released on 10 May 1982.
 EMI Records manufactured and distributed the aforementioned singles and the album, supporting Dolby's own Venice in Peril (VIP) label.
 VIP was named for the steady process of Venice sinking under water.
 Dolby said he would donate part of the label profits to stop the flooding of Venice.

 The album was released five times, in different formats and layouts.
 All five releases appeared on vinyl, but only the third and fifth versions appeared on CD, with each changing the order of the songs, replacing the album mixes with extended or single mixes and even adding and removing entire songs.
+Although the LP was available in the United States by late summer 1982, it didn't chart until March 1983.
+"She Blinded Me With Science" was climbing the Billboard charts by then.

 In the case of "Radio Silence", the US releases of the album include a different recording of the song, featuring prominent guitars, which actually predates the synthesiser version.
 Dolby had "pangs of doubt about the 'rockiness'" of the track, and Daniel Miller convinced him to re-record it using sequencers and drum machines.